Our research is editorially independent but we may earn a commission for purchases made through our links.

 Arizona’s most magnificent resorts offer an ideal tranquil oasis, filled with luxurious amenities that provide the perfect respite from the hectic pace of life, whether you want to golf, indulge in spa treatments, enjoy fine food, lounge alongside a beautiful swimming pool, or, perhaps all of the above.

 One of the best spa resorts in Sedona, L’Auberge de Sedona is an oasis of tranquility.
 Natural beauty surrounds you at this elegant resort modeled after a French country inn, made up of private hillside units with breathtaking views and cozy cottages in the woods on the banks of Oak Creek in the heart of Red Rock Country.
 While it’s close to Sedona’s main street, as it’s tucked away in an especially tranquil setting, you’ll feel as if you’re worlds away.
 Creekside cottages boast wood-burning fireplaces and outdoor cedar showers, while the contemporary guest rooms are equipped with balconies or patios along with wood furnishings that combine to give it a rustic feel, albeit with high-end, modern amenities.
-The resort’s French restaurant is known as one of the most romantic eateries in the state, offering amazing French-inspired cuisine and beautiful creek views, while the Creekside patio bar is a great place to sip cocktails.
+Cress on Oak Creek offers Southern European cuisine and beautiful creek views, while 89Agave Cantina boasts authentic Mexican cuisine and a daily happy hour.

 This 250-acre resort has been referred to as the “Xanadu of the resort world.”
-It’s brimming with elegant touches throughout, including lots of crystal, marble and works of art, while staff provides extraordinary service and Camelback Mountain looms above the property’s lush grounds filled with koi ponds, waterfalls, palms and green landscaping set against the rugged backdrop.
-The hotel boasts 643 spacious guest rooms, 119 casitas, 62 luxurious suites and 4 presidential suites.
-Standard amenities include private balconies or patios, lavish bathrooms with Roman oval tubs, robes and high-end toiletries as well as 40” LCD TVs, 100% Egyptian cotton sheets and nightly turndown service.
+Camelback Mountain looms above the property’s lush grounds filled with koi ponds, waterfalls, palms and green landscaping set against the rugged backdrop.
+The hotel boasts spacious guest rooms, casitas, luxurious suites and presidential suites with private balconies or patios, and in upgraded rooms, there are spacious living rooms.
+A host of activities also await, including golf, tennis courts, a posh day spa and a relaxing pool complex.

-One of the most luxurious resorts in the Phoenix area, the Four Seasons sits 1,000 feet above downtown Scottsdale amid a jumble of massive granite boulders in the foothills of Pinnacle Peak.
-It was designed to blend in with the surrounding landscape, with accommodations arranged as one- and two-story casitas, all with plush furnishings, bright décor in a palette that mirrors the tones of the Sonoran Desert and high-end amenities, including an adobe-style gas fireplace, huge comfy beds, a private balcony and stunning sunset views.
+One of the most luxurious spa resorts in Scottsdale, the Four Seasons sits 1,000 feet above downtown Scottsdale amid a jumble of massive granite boulders in the foothills of Pinnacle Peak.
+It was designed to blend in with the surrounding landscape, with accommodations arranged as one and two-story casitas, all with plush furnishings, bright décor in a palette that mirrors the tones of the Sonoran Desert and high-end amenities, including an adobe-style gas fireplace, huge comfy beds, a private balcony and stunning sunset views.
 Suites also include outdoor garden showers, private plunge pools and telescopes.
-You can spend your days at one of the state’s top golf courses, located right next door, being pampered at the spa, reading a good book next to a spectacularly beautiful pool and dining at four onsite restaurants, including Proof, featuring classic southern cuisine like chicken and waffles as well as fried green tomatoes.
+You can spend your days at one of the state’s top golf courses, located right next door, being pampered at the spa, reading a good book next to a spectacularly beautiful pool and dining at multiple on-site restaurants, including Proof, featuring classic southern cuisine like chicken and waffles as well as fried green tomatoes.

-The Andalucian-themed Montelucia, set at the foot of Cambelback Mountain, draws on Spain’s legendary Alhambra for architectural inspiration.
-It makes for an especially attractive blend between the arid landscape of Spain and the Sonoran Desert, with a beautiful mix of intimate courtyards, Moorish geometric patterns and dark woods, though the highlight is the out-of-this-world view of fiery Camelback Mountain, most notably as the sun goes down.
+The Andalucian-themed Montelucia draws on Spain’s legendary Alhambra for architectural inspiration.
+It offers out-of-this-world views of fiery Camelback Mountain, most notably as the sun goes down.
 Guests also enjoy fine dining onsite, with décor and the menu inspired by the soul and flavors of Andalusia, while showcasing healthy, fresh ingredients.
-Its Joya Spa offers Arizona’s only authentic Hammam, while the myriad of radiant pools provide even more magnificent views the mountain.
+Its Joya Spa offers Arizona’s only authentic Hammam, while the myriad of radiant pools provides even more magnificent views the mountain.
 The luxuriously appointed rooms feature private patios or balconies with a chaise lounge, high-tech amenities like iPod docking stations and flat-screen TVs and custom-designed Devine beds with Egyptian cotton 300-count sheets.

-Located in an awe-inspiring setting just a few miles outside Sedona in Boynton Canyon, this unforgettable luxury resort is also renowned for its spa, Mii Amo, a world-class destination spa to which guests have exclusive privileges for treatments inspired by the wisdom and traditions of Native Americans, aimed at achieving balance and harmony.
+Located in an awe-inspiring setting just a few miles outside Sedona in Boynton Canyon, Enchantment Resort is also renowned for its spa, Mii Amo, a world-class destination spa where guests have exclusive privileges for treatments inspired by the wisdom and traditions of Native Americans, aimed at achieving balance and harmony.
 Rooms and suites are nestled in small pueblo-style buildings, all featuring private decks, amazing views and beehive gas fireplaces.
 Activity options are practically endless, including mountain biking and hiking, swimming, golf, cooking classes, yoga, meditation and much more.

 If you’re looking for a luxurious ranch-style resort, Rancho de los Caballeros offers an ideal retreat in the heart of the Old Southwest, about an hour northwest of Phoenix.
 Enjoy 20,000 acres of lush open range, along with 100 saddle horses for riding the rugged trails, while golf enthusiasts can enjoy playing at one of the Top 100 courses in the U.S. The long list of other options include taking a hot air balloon ride, exploring the desert via a jeep, ATV or mountain bike tour, embarking on a guided nature hike or just enjoying a leisurely swim.
 After a long day of play, indulge in spa treatments that feature local desert ingredients and fill your appetite at cookout feasts, complete with fine wine.
 When you’re ready to retreat to your casita, you’ll find handcrafted furnishings and artifacts along with private patios to take in the tranquility of the outdoors.

-The Phoenix Open puts this beautiful 450-acre resort with Moorish styling and a multitude of fountains and waterfalls in the spotlight every year, taking over the property’s two golf courses, yet it’s popular all year round.
-The Fairmont Scottsdale draws visitors with its luxurious spa, renowned as one of the best in the country, an excellent modern steakhouse, Chef Michael Mina’s BOURBON STEAK and five huge swimming pools, including a dramatic rooftop pool.
+The Phoenix Open puts the beautiful Fairmont Scottsdale Princess, a 450-acre resort with Moorish styling and a multitude of fountains and waterfalls, in the spotlight every year, taking over the property’s two golf courses, yet it’s popular all year round.
+The Fairmont Scottsdale draws visitors with its luxurious spa, renowned as one of the best in the country, an excellent modern steakhouse, Bourbon Steak and multiple swimming pools, including a dramatic rooftop pool.
 Spacious guest rooms done up in a chic blend of contemporary styles with earthy hues are equipped with wet bars, deep-soaking tubs in an oversized bathroom and private patios or balconies that overlook the spectacular desert landscape.

 The Royal Palms Resort and Spa offers an intimate, luxurious atmosphere and impeccable service that tends to attract quite a few VIPs, including former president George W. Bush.
 The Mediterranean-style resort welcomes guests with a row of namesake palms at its entrance, with guest rooms that appear to belong in a very upscale Southwestern estate.
-Deluxe suites, casitas and villas are all different, yet follow one of three styles: romantic retreat, Spanish colonial or trompe-l’oeil.
+Deluxe suites, casitas and villas are all different.
 All boast vibrant, jewel-toned décor, hand-selected furnishings and deep soaking tubs, while upgraded suites add outdoor patios and crackling fireplaces.
 Relieve stress at the open-air Alvadora Spa with its heavenly outdoor rain shower and dine at T. Cook’s, with a menu focused on fresh, seasonal ingredients and bold flavors.